 Students who affect a complete withdrawal or leave of absence from the university, regardless of the reason (including medical), will be granted a prorated refund of tuition and fees, less an administrative fee of \$100.
 Late fees are nonrefundable in total or in proration.

 Prorated refunds are computed on the following basis:

-Fall and Spring terms
+Fall and Spring Terms

-Withdrawal 1st week 80%
+Withdrawal First week 80%

-Withdrawal 2nd week 60%
+Withdrawal Second week 60%

-Withdrawal 3rd week 40%
+Withdrawal Third week 40%

-Withdrawal 4th week 20%
+Withdrawal Fourth week 20%

-Withdrawal After 4th week 0%
+Withdrawal After the fourth week 0%

-Summer terms
+Summer Terms

-Withdrawal 1st week 80%
+Withdrawal First week 80%

-Withdrawal 2nd week 50%
+Withdrawal Second week 50%

-Withdrawal 3rd week 30%
+Withdrawal Third week 30%

-Withdrawal 4th week 0%
+Withdrawal Fourth week 0%

-The date of withdrawal for purposes of calculating the refund is the date on which the student makes a written application to the associate dean for academic affairs for withdrawal.
+The date of withdrawal for purposes of calculating the refund is the date on which the student makes written application to the associate dean for academic affairs' office for withdrawal.
 No retroactive withdrawals are permitted for refund purposes.
 The refund schedule listed above is applied regardless of the reason for withdrawal, including medical reasons.